RayanFarhat/RyVarr-Scalable-Cloud-Native-Backend/README.md

 - [X] Making the backend cloud native and can be scaled and distributed, so it works on monolithic or microservices architecture the same way.
 - [X] Caching the most used data from database by spreading them across the distributed containers.
 - [X] Adding subscription with payment using Paypal API and make the user as Pro User.
-- [ ] Make subscription option for month or year.
+- [X] Make subscription option for month or year, And enables the extension of the subscription period in cases where the user is already a pro member.
 - [ ] Working with HamzaCAD service to allow only Pro users to use it.
 - [ ] Prevent sharing accounts with SignalR.
 - [ ] Remove Pro subscribtion when month pass.